undergrad-partner-school

 Student Organizations

-This school has 350 open-membership student organizations you can participate in.
-The student organization that has the biggest membership is Alpha Phi Omega (Service), followed by Student Green Campus Initiative and Student Environmental Action Coalition.
-Other popular student organizations at this school are Forestry Club and Bob Marshall/Outing Club.
+This school has 7 open-membership student organizations you can participate in.
+Sororities and fraternities are included in that number.
+The student organization that attracts the greatest number of students is MOSAIC, followed by Roots & Pursuits and Alpha Xi Sigma Honor Society.
+Other popular student organizations at this school are Bob Marshall Club and Mighty Oaks Student Assembly.

 If you are interested in music, you can join the State University of New York College of Environmental Science and Forestry band or chorus.
-If you're interested in acting, you have the option to join a drama club.
-For students who have a passion for media and communication, State University of New York College of Environmental Science and Forestry publishes its own newspaper.
+There is a drama club you can join if acting is something that interests you.
+Interested in media and communication?
+State University of New York College of Environmental Science and Forestry publishes its own newspaper and has its own radio station.

 Student Services

-At State University of New York College of Environmental Science and Forestry, there are many amenities required for a pleasant and safe life on campus.
+At State University of New York College of Environmental Science and Forestry, there are many amenities required for a comfortable and safe life on campus.

-There is a health clinic with personal/psychological counseling.
-In addition, other services like Legal Services and Women's Center are available to the students of State University of New York College of Environmental Science and Forestry.
+In addition, other services like Legal Services are available to the students of State University of New York College of Environmental Science and Forestry.

 All in all, campus life at State University of New York College of Environmental Science and Forestry is rich and vibrant and provides all you need for a comfortable stay.